destinyae/validator/README.md

 This template includes a GitHub Actions workflow that automatically:

-1. Builds a Docker image with your code
+1. Build a Docker image with your code
 2. Creates a Gramine-shielded container (GSC) image
 3. Publishes the GSC image as a GitHub release